cdarx4/gogol/README.md

 In the game package, we've split the logic into multiple files :

 - board : this file manages the board and how the stones are placed on it.
-This means that it handles the placement of the stones, the groups, the liberties but doesn't directly remove stones from the board if some are captured.
+This means that it handles the placement of the stones, the groups, the liberties AND handles the group deletion when a group has no liberties left.
-- game : this file manages the game logic itself.
-It checks the liberties, the captures, the end of the game and logs the current state of the game in the console.
+- game : this file is a sort of controller that makes the link between the board and the renderer.
+It is responsible for updating the board and the renderer when a stone is placed.
+It doesn't handle the stones, groups, liberties, ...
 - types : this files defines the types used in the game like the stones, the groups, the player, ... (the board type is defined in the board.go file)

 ## Renderer